sami-m-g/pandarus_remote/README.rst

 ```````

 * 200: Returns a text response giving the current job status.
 If the job is finished, the response will be ``finished``.
+* 404: The requested job id was not found